tomaswolf/gerrit-gitblit-plugin/README.md

 It integrates [GitBlit](https://github.com/gitblit/gitblit) as a repository browser into [Gerrit](https://code.google.com/p/gerrit/) as a Gerrit plugin.

 Pre-built jars (Java 7) are available as **[releases](https://github.com/tomaswolf/gerrit-gitblit-plugin/releases)**.
+Pick one with a version number matching your Gerrit version.
+Version numbering for this plugin is the Gerrit API version it was built for, followed by the collapsed GitBlit version, followed by the plugin version.So "v2.9.1.162.2" is version 2 of this plugin, integrating GitBlit 1.6.2 into Gerrit 2.9.1.
+Since the Gerrit API should be [stable](https://gerrit-documentation.storage.googleapis.com/Documentation/2.10.1/dev-plugins.html#API) across minor version number increments, a plugin built against 2.9.1 also works with Gerrit 2.9, and one built against 2.10.1 should also work with 2.10.

 ## Motivation

-The basic reason for doing this was to adapt the official plugin to work with a modern Gerrit (v2.9.1) and a modern GitBlit (v1.6.x).
+The basic reason for doing this was to adapt the official plugin to work with a modern Gerrit (v2.9 or newer) and a modern GitBlit (v1.6.x).

 The official plugin is a bit dated by now.
 Luca described his integration in a [slideshow](http://www.slideshare.net/lucamilanesio/gitblit-plugin-for-gerrit-code-review).
 Basically, this Gerrit-GitBlit plugin depends on a hacked version of Apache Wicket (classloading in UI), and on a hacked version